erichgess/erichgess.github.io/source/_posts/2014-04-04-type-providers-tutorial-part-2.markdown

 <!-- more -->
 I start by creating a new F# Library Project and name it "TypeProviderTutorial":

-// Insert picture of newproj.png
+{% img /images/posts/typeprov_tut_p2/1-newproj.png %}

-I then download the ProvidedTypes-0.4.fs file from the F# 3.0 Sample Pack and add that to my project:
+I then download the [ProvidedTypes-0.4.fs file from the F# 3.0 Sample Pack](http://fsharp3sample.codeplex.com/SourceControl/latest#SampleProviders/Shared/ProvidedTypes-0.4.fs) and add that to my project:

-// insert picture 2-providedtypes.png
+{% img /images/posts/typeprov_tut_p2/2-providedtypes.png 300 %}

 Now it's time to create our Type Provider.
 Add a new F# source code file beneath the "ProvidedTypes-0.4.fs" and name it "HelloWorld.fs".

-// insert 3-addbelow.png
+{% img /images/posts/typeprov_tut_p2/3-addbelow.png %}
-// insert 4-newsource.png
+{% img /images/posts/typeprov_tut_p2/4-newsource.png %}

-#### Skeleton Code
+### Skeleton Code
 We'll build up from the very bare minimum needed for a Type Provider.
 Starting with the boilerplate code which actually tells the compiler our type is a Type Provider:

 {% codeblock lang:fsharp %}